Why you need a business plan

 - Amount requested.

-- Include: purpose of financing, use of funds (e.g. start-up costs, fixed assets, safety margins) description of security, working capital (funding received by other means e.g. savings/family loans or other commercial loans etc.).
+- Include the purpose of financing, use of funds (e.g. start-up costs, fixed assets, safety margins) description of security, working capital (funding received by other means e.g. savings/family loans or other commercial loans etc.).

 - Subheadings: business description, target market, competition, positioning, (sales distribution if relevant) and marketing.

 - What type of business are you proposing to establish?
-How will it be run (limited company?
-Sole trader?).
+How will it be run (as a limited company or a sole trader)?

 - Who are your potential customers?
 What research do you have to back up potential demand for your product/service?
 Do you have evidence of potential offers of work?